GoogleCloudPlatform/fda-mystudies/documentation/architecture_overview.md

 1.  iOS - The iOS app uses Apple ResearchKit to provide study workflow features.
 1. Android - The Android app uses ResearchStack to provide study workflow features.

-### User Data, Participant Data and Study Data Access
+### Administrator Data, Participant Data and Study Data Access

 The platform application components are designed in such a way that the study content data, participant profile / enrollment data, and the study response data are stored and managed separately.